TeyAbsolut/CoffeeVim/README.md

 # **Supported Languages**

-Current the supported languages in this configuration are :
+Currently, the supported languages in this configuration are :
 * Lua
 * Java